-Morocco has a wide range of biodiversity.
+Birding in Morocco is scenic and exciting, and on this Nature Travel Birding Tour, we will visit the High and Middle Atlas Mountains, the vast Sahara desert, many stunning and bird-rich gorges and valleys and the picturesque Atlantic coastline.Morocco has a wide range of biodiversity.
 It is part of the Mediterranean basin, an area with exceptional concentrations of endemic species.
 It is considered to be a hotspot for conservation priority.
-Avifauna are notably variant and the bird list for Morocco includes a total of over 450 species.
+Avifauna is notably variant and the bird list for Morocco includes a total of over 450 species.

-As an independent country after French rule, few Muslim countries offer the combination of such a friendly atmosphere complimented with strong cultural beliefs and few restrictions on visitors.
-Birding in Morocco is scenic and exciting, and on this Nature Travel Birding Tour we will visit the High and Middle Atlas Mountains, the vast Sahara desert, many stunning and bird-rich gorges and valleys and the picturesque Atlantic coastline.
+As an independent country after French rule, few Muslim countries offer the combination of such a friendly atmosphere complemented with strong cultural beliefs and few restrictions on visitors.

 Arrival in Marrakesh

 Marrakesh is the fourth largest city in the country and home to almost one million people.
 It is the capital city of the mid-southwestern region of Marrakesh-Safi, and is located to the north of the foothills of the snow-capped Atlas Mountains.
 Marrakesh is possibly the most important of Morocco’s four former imperial cities, and has a history dating back to 1062.
 Like many Moroccan cities, Marrakesh comprises an old fortified city packed with vendors and their stalls (the medina, a UNESCO World Heritage Site), bordered by modern neighbourhoods.
 Today it is one of the busiest cities in Africa and serves as a major economic hub and tourist destination.

-We start our birding tour tomorrow!
+We start our exciting North African birding tour tomorrow!

 High Atlas Mountains

 Even before leaving this morning, look around the hotel grounds for House and Striolated Bunting, Common Bulbul, Pallid and Common Swift and even White Stork.
 We should also see Black Kite, Eurasian Collared Dove, Common Wood Pigeon, Spanish Sparrow and European Bee-eater.

-Departure is early in the morning to the ski resort of Oukaimeden (2600 metres above sea level) in the High Atlas Mountains, about 80 kilometres (50 miles) to the south of Marrakesh.
+Departure is early in the morning to the ski resort of Oukaimeden (2600 metres above sea level) in the Central High Atlas Mountains, about 80 kilometres (50 miles) to the south of Marrakesh.

 On the Haouz plains we will search for Moroccan Magpie, Crested Lark and many other passerines can be found in gardens and on the plain.
 En route we will also hope to see Western Jackdaw, here at its southern limit.